Rdfing/interAdsFoam/README.md

 Multi-phase CFD solver for chemical transport and adsorption with dynamic mass transfer zone induced by varying fluid interface.
 The solver is developed to simulate system where bulk fluid flow and porous media flow both present.

 ## Reference
 Li, H., & Sansalone, J. (under review).
-CFD modeling of adsorption reactor with dynamic reaction zone under uncontrolled environmental loading.
+CFD modeling of granular media adsorption system with dynamic reaction zones subject to uncontrolled urban water fluxes.

 ## Description
 This solver is developed to simulate turbulence mixing and chemical adsorption in urban water treatment systems.
 The solver integrates VOF with chemical adsorption.